About Head & Neck Cancers

 - Salivary glands (parotid, submandibular, sublingual and minor salivary glands)

 Cancers arising in the brain or eyes are considered different from head and neck cancers.
-However, your doctor will check the areas to make sure the cancer has not spread.

 Risk Factors for Head & Neck Cancers